nobodyisinocent/ADP-Mach-for-HiLo/README.md

 # Adapter onto the ALL-11 programmer <a name="Adapter-onto-the-ALL-Lab3-programmer"></a>
 Please pay attention to the orientation of the adapter onto the programmer.
-This orientation is the same for the ALL-07 programmer.
 A wrong orientation will destroy the MACH chip.

 Here is the adapter used for programming a MACH210 for the Amiga Prelude board.